-Macs have unique touchpads that are much more advanced than a lot of the competition.
+Macs have unique touchpads that are much more advanced than most competitors.
 However, they occasionally experience issues that cause them to right-click continuously, even if you’re not touching the pad or the mouse.
 Fortunately, there are plenty of solutions to this common Mac issue.

 When your Mac keeps right-clicking, head to the settings menu, then choose ‘Mouse Pad’ or ‘Trackpad.’
-Choose ‘Left-Click’ as the primary option, then make sure you have right-click set as the two-finger click method.
+Choose ‘Left-Click’ as the primary option, then ensure you have a right-click set as the two-finger click method.
 Clean the pad regularly to prevent it from getting stuck in the right-click mode.

 In this article, we’ll show you how to stop your Mac from right-clicking all the time, why it happens, and how to prevent it from happening again.